-The Virginia Environmental Public Health Tracking (VA EPHT) program provides information and data to help understand how environmental factors can impact chronic diseases and other non-infectious conditions.
-In 2022, VDH received funding from the Centers for Disease Control and Prevention to implement the program.
+The Virginia Environmental Public Health Tracking (EPHT) program provides information and data to help understand how environmental factors can increase the risk of chronic diseases and non-infectious conditions.
+In 2022, VDH received funding from the Centers for Disease Control and Prevention (CDC) to implement the program.
 VDH is now one of 33 states/territories included in the National Tracking network.
 The program is managed by Division of Population Health Data in the Office of Family Health Services.

 Explore the Data

-This program provides standardized environmental and health data for Virginia.
-Data comes from a variety of health and environmental surveillance systems and programs.
-To explore Virginia data, click on an individual topic or icon to learn more and explore available data.
-To explore U.S. data and trends on these same topic areas and more, visit the Centers for Disease Control and Prevention (CDC)’s National Tracking Data Explorer.
-Additional topics and data that will be coming soon are also listed below.
+EPHT data comes from several health and environmental surveillance systems and programs.
+To explore Virginia data, click on an individual icon to learn more.
+To explore U.S. data and trends on these same content areas and more, visit CDC’s National Tracking Data Explorer.

 Partners

-The program is a collaboration among several VDH offices, including the Office of Drinking Water, Office of Environmental Health Services, Office of Epidemiology, Office of Family Health Services, Office of Health Equity, Office of Radiological Health, and Fairfax County Health Department.
-The program’s Advisory Committee will continually assess the need to host more data and topics areas.
+The program is a collaboration among several VDH offices, including the Office of Drinking Water, Office of Environmental Health Services, Office of Epidemiology, Office of Family Health Services, Office of Health Equity, Office of Radiological Health, Richmond and Henrico Health Districts, and Fairfax County Environmental Epidemiology Program.
+The EPHT Advisory Committee will continually assess the need to host more data and topics areas.

 For questions or to partner with us, please contact ephtsupport@vdh.virginia.gov.